 I am an outdoor enthusiast and full-time husband and father to a teenager growing up to learn about being connected to the outside world.
-She is already interested in thru-hiking the Appalachian Trail once she graduates High School.
+My daughter is already interested in thru-hiking the Appalachian Trail once she graduates High School.

-I grew up in the woods of Washington State, growing up in Woodinville when it still was a gravel road into town before Microsoft boomed and turned it into “tech” land.
+I grew up in the woods of Washington State, in Woodinville when it was still a gravel road into town before Microsoft boomed and turned it into “tech” land.

 My father took the family out frequently to hike and camp in the Cascades, and without knowing many of these trips were actually around the PCT areas, like Stevens Pass, without my knowing it!

 On a trip to Leavenworth was the first time I heard someone speak about the PCT, and I was amazed that anyone could have walked from California to Leavenworth and what would possess someone to do this.